Quitch/GW-AI-Overhaul/README.md

 ## FAQ

-### Does this mod work with the regular difficulty levels?
-Some of the personality adjustments will work with the standard difficulties, but you should use the new difficulty levels to get the full effect.

 ### Can I use an AI mod like Queller?
 Not at this time.
 Queller won't break this mod, it simply won't be used.